Get

 Image Credit: Masarik, Shutterstock

-Do you have a dog that is extremely obedient?
+Do you have an extremely obedient dog?
 Obedience trials are a fun way to reward your dog for their obedience by turning it into a game.
 During these trials, you will be asked to have your dog perform certain commands.
-Dogs that perform the commands quickly and correctly are awarded points that are used to determine which dog will win the competition.
+Dogs that perform the commands quickly and correctly are awarded points used to determine which dog will win the competition.
 Any breed can participate in obedience trials, but dogs that are easily overstimulated or high energy may not be particularly good at this type of competition.

 4. Disc Dog